Nomoos/PrismQ/IdeaInspiration/_meta/docs/MODEL_EXTENSION_RESEARCH.md

 ## Executive Summary

 This document provides comprehensive research on extending the PrismQ.IdeaInspiration.Model to better support collecting content inspirations from various sources.
-Based on analysis of the current dual-save architecture (PR #69) and industry best practices, we examine how Sources can be optimally transformed into IdeaInspiration objects, which are then consumed by downstream modules like **PrismQ.Idea.Model** for story generation.
+Based on analysis of the single database architecture (migrated November 2025) and industry best practices, we examine how Sources can be optimally transformed into IdeaInspiration objects, which are then consumed by downstream modules like **PrismQ.Idea.Model** for story generation.

 ## Architecture Context